 3. The amount your home is insured for

-If you need help deciding on the rebuild value of your home, try using our free Cordell Online Calculator.
-This tool goes through a number of sections relating to the rebuild of a typical New Zealand home and will give you an estimated guide as to how much it will cost to rebuild your own home.
+If you need help deciding on the rebuild value of your home, try using the free Cordell Online Calculator.
+This takes you through a number of different sections relating to the rebuild of a typical New Zealand home.
+After answering questions about your home, it will give you an estimated guide as to how much it will cost to rebuild.
 Alternatively, if your home isn’t considered typical, or is an architecturally designed home, then your most reliable source of advice would be a building expert, such as a builder, architect, quantity surveyor or other valuation expert.